tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 This is different from simply uninstalling bilingual dictionaries.
 Often there are words that Jp-Jp dictionaries don't define.
-Yomichan won't be able to parse such words if JMdict is not installed.
+Rikaitan won't be able to parse such words if JMdict is not installed.

 ### Miscellaneous